barbazul/1kfa/mod_guide_gm.md

 > Don't censor yourself, and don't shoot down anyone else's title down.
 This
 > is brainstorming, and we want the ideas to flow.
 >
-> Stop when you've got 3 or 4.
+> Stop when you've written 3 or 4 titles.

-You may need to reiterate to the players that you're looking for *titles*.

 ![Touchstone List](images/touchstone_list_1.png){ width=7cm }